vivek09thakur/TicTacToe-AI/README.md

 <h2 align="center">TicTacToe A.I </h2>
 <p>An A.I integrated Game of Tic Tac Toe.
-In which you can choose between X & O and an A.I will play against you. </p>
+In which you can choose between X & O and an A.I will play against you.</p>

+> If you choose X then AI will play as O
+If you choose O then A.I will play X
 <h3>Here's a demo : </h3>
 </p>